desmondcarot/ezswap-app/README.md

 # EZSwap App
 This is only a test project!
 EZSwap is a decentralized application (dApp) that enables users to seamlessly swap digital assets on the blockchain.
-Built on Ethereum, EZSwap leverages smart contracts to facilitate secure, transparent, and fast transactions without the need for intermediaries.
+Built on Ethereum and web3.js, EZSwap leverages smart contracts to facilitate secure, transparent, and fast transactions without the need for intermediaries.
 ## Prerequisites

 Before you start, make sure you have the following installed: